Obituary of Brian Ellwood Eldred

 After his retirement from active Architectural Practice in January of 2008, Brian accepted the role of Vice President, Construction and Facilities Management at CANAD INNS in Winnipeg but returned to Saskatchewan in December 2015 where he continued, in semi retirement, to provide a wide range of advisory consulting services.

 Brian’s memory will be celebrated by wife Lynn (Williams), children - John (Nicole) of Swift Current, SK; Stephen (Karin), grandchildren A.J. and Jane of Jasper, AB; Bobbi (Rick) Churchill grandchildren Bryden, Taytum and Tanner, of Wilcox, SK; and Jay (Stephanie) Pow grandchildren Fletcher and Becket of Milestone, SK; sisters - Fay Falk of Edmonton, AB and Sharon Swan of Kamloops, BC and numerous nieces and nephews.
 Predeceased by his parents Glen and Mae Eldred, brother Ken and daughter Leah in infancy.
 A Celebration of Brian’s Life is to be held from 2:00 PM to 4:00 PM on Sunday, November 17, 2019 at the Wascana Country Club, Regina, SK.
-In lieu of flowers, the family would prefer a donation in Brian’s name to the Palliative Care Unit at the Regina Pasqua Hospital.To send flowers to the family of Brian Eldred, please visit Tribute Store
+In lieu of flowers, the family would prefer a donation in Brian’s name to the Palliative Care Unit at the Regina Pasqua Hospital.To send flowers to the family or plant a tree in memory of Brian Eldred, please visit Tribute Store